 Professor Binder's work focuses on the politics of legislative institutions, including their origins, development and impact on policy outcomes.
 She is also an editor of the Washington Post's Monkey Cage blog.

-Professor Binder has written Advice & Dissent: The Struggle to Shape the Federal Judiciary, with Forrest Maltzman (Brookings 2009), Stalemate: Causes and Consequences of Legislative Gridlock (Brookings, 2003), Minority Rights, Majority Rule: Partisanship and the Development of Congress (Cambridge, 1997) and Politics or Principle?
-Filibustering in the United States Senate, with Steven S. Smith (Brookings, 1997).
-Her work has appeared in the American Political Science Review, Journal of Politics, Legislative Studies Quarterly, and elsewhere.
+Professor Binder's most recent book is The Myth of Independence: How Congress Governs the Federal Reserve, co-authored with Mark Spindel (Princeton, 2017).
+Her previous books include Advice & Dissent: The Struggle to Shape the Federal Judiciary, co-authored with Forrest Maltzman (Brookings 2009), Stalemate: Causes and Consequences of Legislative Gridlock (Brookings, 2003), Minority Rights, Majority Rule: Partisanship and the Development of Congress (Cambridge, 1997) and Politics or Principle?
+Filibustering in the United States Senate, co-authored with Steven S. Smith (Brookings, 1997).
+Her work has also appeared in the American Political Science Review, Journal of Politics, Legislative Studies Quarterly, and elsewhere.